Questions? Call or text anytime πŸ“ž 818-446-9627

 Start with Grounding and Mindfulness

-Simple grounding techniques can help signal to your nervous system that you are safe in the present moment.
+Simple grounding techniques can signal to your nervous system that you are safe in the present moment.
 Focus on your breath.
 Notice the feeling of your feet on the floor.
 Name five things you can see in the room.
 These small acts can interrupt the anxiety cycle.

 Create a "Safe Enough" Environment